Sunrise-Robotics/abb_ros2/README.md

 ## Inspecting the trace data

 To inspect the data of the tracing session, we recommend using `babeltrace2`.
-If created you traced the example above, you can inspect the data with:
+If created the trace data according to the example above, you can inspect it with:
 ```bash
 babeltrace2 ~/.ros/tracing/abb-hardware-interface | less
 ```